tiagosiebler/okx-api/README.md

 [1]: https://www.npmjs.com/package/okx-api

-WARNING: This package is still early beta, following the designs of my other connectors.
-Expect breaking changes until this sees a major release.
+**WARNING: This package is still early beta!
+Expect breaking changes until this sees a major release.**

 If you want to stay informed when this may be ready for testing, please get in touch via telegram.